Selman City, Texas

 Selman City is an unincorporated community in western Rusk County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 271 in 2000.
 It is located within the Longview, Texas metropolitan area.

 History

 S.A.
 Selman discovered oil on his property in the 1930s, making Selman City an oilfield-dominant community.
 Raymond A. Crawford served as the first postmaster in 1939.
 The post office also served Turnertown and Joinerville.
-Its peak population was 450 in 1947-48 with 7 businesses, then declined to 271 from 1980 through 2000 with two new businesses.
+Its peak population was 450 in 1947-48, with seven businesses, which declined to 271 from 1980 through 2000 with two new businesses.

 Although Selman City is unincorporated, it has a post office, with the ZIP code of 75689.

 Geography

 Selman City is located along Texas State Highway 64 and Texas State Highway 42, 4 mi southeast of New London in northwestern Rusk County.

 Education

 Today, the community is served by the West Rusk County Consolidated Independent School District.